Category: Finding Deductions

 1. Taxes paid to a foreign country that you do not legally owe, including amounts eligible for refund by the foreign country.
 If you do not exercise your available remedies to reduce the amount of foreign tax to what you legally owe, a credit for the excess amount is not allowed.

 2. Taxes imposed by and paid to certain foreign countries.
-These countries are those designated by the secretary of State as countries with which the United States does not have diplomatic relations, or countries whose governments are not recognized by the U.S. Pub.
-514 contains a list of these countries.
-You can find this list on page 8 of the 2011 instructions.
+These countries are those designated by the Secretary of State as countries with which the United States does not have diplomatic relations, or countries whose governments are not recognized by the U.S. Publication 514 contains a list of these countries.
+You can find this list on page 8 of the 2015 instructions.

 4. Foreign taxes withheld on a dividend to the extent that you have to make related payments on positions in similar or related property.

 5. Foreign taxes withheld on income or gain (other than dividends) from property if you have not held the property for at least 16 days within the 31-day period that begins 15 days before the date on which the right to receive the payment arises.
-See section 901 (I) or Pub.
-514 page 9 of the 2011 instructions.
+See section 901 (I) or Publication 514 page 9 of the 2015 instructions.

 6. Foreign taxes withheld on income or gain (other than dividends) from property to the extent you have to make related payments on positions in similar or related property.

 7. Payments of foreign tax that are returned to you in the form of a subsidy.